-- It occurs between the date your insurance was issued and the date your journey starts.
-The date your journey starts applies to each journey you start. - You know about it, or a reasonable person should know about it. - Any of the following apply. - You seek or receive medical help - Someone recommends you seek or receive medical help - A reasonable person would seek or receive medical help - You are waiting for medical help - In this definition, 'medical help' means any of the following: - Advice from a health professional - Tests, investigations or specialist consultations - Care, treatment, or medical attention, including surgery - Medication or a script for medication
+- It occurs between the date your insurance starts and the date your journey starts. - You know about it, or a reasonable person should know about it. - Any of the following apply. - You seek or receive medical help - Someone recommends you seek or receive medical help - A reasonable person would seek or receive medical help - You are waiting for medical help - In this definition, 'medical help' means any of the following. - Advice from a health professional - Tests, investigations or specialist consultations - Care, treatment, or medical attention, including surgery - Medication or a script for medication